openconfig/kne/README.md

 ## Goal

 For network emulation, there are many approaches using VM's for emulation of a hardware router.
-Arista, Cisco, Juniper, and Nokia have multiple implementations of their network operating system and various generations of hardware emulation.
+Arista, Cisco, Juniper, Drivenets, and Nokia have multiple implementations of their network operating system and various generations of hardware emulation.
 These systems are very good for most validation of vendor control plane implementations and data plane for limited certifications.
 The idea of this